AgOpenGPS-Official/AgOpenGPS-Documentation/content/_index.md

 ## 🧭 New Here?
 Start Here

-If you're new, you're in the right place.

 This site is the **official documentation hub**, and it's the best place to:
 - Understand what AgOpenGPS does
 - Find the hardware and software you’ll need
 - Learn how to install, build, and test your system
-- Access help from the community
+- Access other resources in the AgOpenGPS ecosystem

 ## Project Repositories
 There are 2 central repositories for AgOpenGPS on Github: